modern-atomic-design/modern-atomic-design.github.io/content/index.md

 yarn storybook
 ```

-The application is built as a static site served by Gitlab Pages, content like this article can be modified directly on Gitlab.
+The application is built as a static site served by Github Pages, content like this article can be modified directly on Github.
 Find out more about [@nuxt/content](https://content.nuxtjs.org/).